 Then place it into the fridge while you make the peanut butter filling.

-To make the filling, first sieve the icing sugar into the bowl with that 50 grams of butter you got ready earlier.
+To make the filling, first sieve the icing sugar into the bowl with that 50 g of butter you got ready earlier.

 Then add the brown sugar and the peanut butter…..excited yet?

-Use the back of a spoon to blend it altogether.
+Use the back of a spoon to blend it all together.
 This may take a while but it’s worth it!
 When it’s mixed together and nice and smooth, press it as evenly as possible over the base.

 Using a small knife (I prefer my little kitchen scissors) chop the marshmallows in half and place them all over the peanut butter filling.